wader/inkmake/README.md

 Make sure Inkscape is installed.

-On Mac OS X, Linux and BSD Ruby might already be installed by default.
+On  macOS, Linux and BSD Ruby might already be installed by default.
 If not use homebrew, apt, ports, etc to install it.
+On macOS make sure to start and verify the application before using inkmake.

 On Windows you can use [Ruby installer](http://rubyinstaller.org).